 Whether you need training, consultancy or facilitation on adoption, fostering, special guardianship or other related issues, we are able to meet your needs.
 Our team of Trainer Consultants and specialists have a proven track record of running effective workshops and group-based training courses which respond to and reflect the changing demands and priorities of the workforce.

 Pauline has worked at BAAF/CoramBAAF for over 30 years providing high level support to the team as a whole and with specific responsibility for our Agency Tailored Training.

 Roana Roach - Training and Consultancy Manager

-Following many years generic social work practice experience, Roana specialised in adoption and fostering, working as a Deputy Project Manager for Barnardo’s.
-She has chaired adoption and fostering panels as well as disruption and other complex meetings.
+Roana has extensive experience in generic social work and has specialised in adoption and fostering for over 20 years.
+She joined BAAF/CoramBAAF in 2006 as a Trainer Consultant and became the Team Manager in 2016.
+Roana continues to train and provide consultancy on a range of subjects and has chaired adoption and fostering panels as well as disruption and other complex meetings.
 Her special areas of interest include black and minority ethnic issues, equality and systemic approaches to practice issues.
-Roana currently facilitates CoramBAAF’s Black Workers’ Practice Group as well as black adoption support groups for a number of London adoption consortia.
+Roana has contributed to a number of CoramBAAF publications and is co-author of Child Appreciation Days.
+Roana currently facilitates CoramBAAF’s Black Workers’ Practice Group.

 Chris Atkins - Trainer Consultant